Qoosim/RestClient-Params/README.md

 ## 🧭 Setup & Usage

-Using this project should be fairly straightforward.
+Using this project should be fairly straight forward.
 There are however some prerequisites for your system in order to run this program:
  - You must have Ruby installed.
 Don't know if you have it installed or how to install it?
 [Follow this guide](https://www.ruby-lang.org/en/documentation/installation/)
  - You must have the Ruby on Rails gem installed.
 To install, simply run `gem install rails` in your terminal or enter `rails -v` to verify if it is installed already.
 [Need help?
 Head here.](http://railsapps.github.io/installing-rails.html)
  - Once you have the above sorted, install the 'RestClient' gem.
 Enter the follwing into your terminal: `gem install rest-client`.
 It should complete without any problems.